alextgould/happy-plants/devlog.md

 Method 2: Enable Task History
 In Task Scheduler, click "Enable All Task History" (on the right panel).
 Right-click your task → "Properties" → "History" tab to check past runs.

+Notes from doing this in practice:
+* Point the executable to the python.exe in the virtual environment
+* Use quotes if there’s any possibility of spaces
+* Backslashes (\) are standard for Windows, but forward slashes (/) also work
+* Anecdotally, Start In (Working Directory) does not accept quoted paths.
+If you add quotes, Task Scheduler may fail to execute the task.
+* In "add arguments", paths with spaces must be quoted in the arguments field because it treats them as separate parameters otherwise

+Create Task - General
+* Name: gather_rainfall_data
+* Triggers: Daily, starting today at 7:30am
+* Actions:
+Program/script: C:\.venv\happy_plants\Scripts\python.exe
+Add arguments: "D:\Projects\happy-plants\scripts\collect_data.py" >> "D:\Projects\happy-plants\scripts\taskschd.log" 2>&1
+Start in: D:\Projects\happy-plants
+* Conditions: Network - start only if my wifi network connection is available
+* Setting:
+check "Run task as soon as possible after a scheduled start is missed" check "If the task fails, restart every" and set to 2 hours (in case of internet outage) adjust "Stop the task if it runs longer than" to "1 day" (3 days seems a bit excessive) and/or adjust "If the task is already running, then the following rule applies" to "Stop the existing instance" (given default is to allow task to run for 3 days)

+check/debug:
+C:\.venv\happy_plants\Scripts\python.exe "D:\Projects\happy-plants\scripts\collect_data.py" >> "D:\Projects\happy-plants\scripts\taskschd.log" 2>&1
+DOES NOT OUTPUT LOGS - because the >> redirect works in cmd.exe not in python.exe cmd.exe /c C:\.venv\happy_plants\Scripts\python.exe "D:\Projects\happy-plants\scripts\collect_data.py" >> "D:\Projects\happy-plants\scripts\taskschd.log" 2>&1
+note /c tells cmd.exe to run a command and exit

+Once task is created you can see it under "Task Scheduler Library"

+Notes
+* You need to manually right click Task Scheduler Library and Refresh to see e.g. Status "Ready"

 ---------------